zdata-inc/ambari-extensions/getting-setup/with-vagrant.md

 You've got Ambari up, you have servers you want to provision, now what?
 Now you need to define a cluster in Ambari, and install the needed components on the servers.

 1. First you'll need to access the Ambari web application.
-If you use the hostname scheme accompanied with the included vagrant scripts that url is <a href="http://master.ambaricluster.local:8080" target="_blank">http://master.ambaricluster.local:8080</a>.
+With the included vagrant configuration, you can connect to Ambari by visiting <a href="http://master.ambaricluster.local:8080" target="_blank">http://master.ambaricluster.local:8080</a> in your web browser.

 2. Next you'll need to login to Ambari.
 The default login is: admin / admin.